TheodossisManavazian/expoplanet/DESIGN_NOTES.md

 # Design Notes & Decisions

+**Disclaimer:** I used Claude Code to help with writing the code for this. i manually checked the changes made by claude.

 ## Data Cleaning
 - Raw dataset has multiple rows per planet.
 Filtered to `default_flag = 1` → 6,137 unique planets.
 - Missing data: 1,582 missing radius (26%), 352 missing orbital period (6%), 138 missing distance (2%).